ArtemKlyuev/notifier/packages/react/README.md

 ### useNotifierTimer

-Receiving notification with a timer as input, returns its binded to react value
+Receiving notification with a timer as input, returns its binded to react value.

 ```tsx
 import { LaunchedNotification } from '@notifier/core';